Staged Opera Scenes

-A Celebrity Masterclass with Jean Rigby will also take place on Wednesday 21st August in the Palazzo Guarnieri, Feltre at 17:00-20:00 for selected singers.
+A public masterclass will also take place on Tuesday 18th August in the Palazzo Guarnieri 17:00-20:00 for selected singers.

-Vox Integra is delighted to be holding it’s second Opera Scenes Workshop in the historic citadel of Feltre in Northern Italy.
-This intensive week course consists of in-depth individual and ensemble sessions on opera arias. recitatives and scenes.
-Each participant will have the opportunity to work closely with each tutor, music director and stage director in order to develop a sense of the different aspects of opera performance - all culminating in two public concerts at the end of the course.
+Vox Integra is delighted to be holding it’s third Opera Scenes Workshop in the historic citadel of Feltre in Northern Italy.
+This intensive week long course consists of in-depth individual and ensemble sessions on opera arias. recitatives and scenes.
+Each participant will have the opportunity to work closely with each tutor, music director and stage director in order to develop a sense of the different aspects of opera performance - the learning is then put on its feet in various performance opportunities.

-We are thrilled to announce that this year as well as performing in the Palazzo Guarneri, we will also be performing on stage for the first time at the Teatro de la Sena!
-This is truly a once in a lifetime opportunity - singing and performing Italy’s most famous art form, on an original 17th century Italian stage.
+Last year as well as performing in the Palazzo Guarnieri, we had the extraordinary privilege of performing for the first time on stage in the historic Teatro de la Sena!
+This was truly a once in a lifetime opportunity - singing and performing Italy’s most famous art form, on an original 17th century Italian stage.

-Our internationally acclaimed artistic team will be Igor Kennaway, Music Director; Jamie Hayes, Stage Director; Theresa Goble, mezzo-soprano, Guildhall voice professor, and Vox Integra founder; Beverley Worboys, soprano, producer and voice teacher; Brian Parsons, tenor, accompanist and coach; and Michael Pugh, acclaimed pianist, accompanist and coach.
+Our internationally acclaimed artistic team will be Paolo Vaglieri, Music Director; Mario Corradi, Stage Director; Theresa Goble, mezzo-soprano, Guildhall voice professor, and Vox Integra founder; Beverley Worboys, soprano, producer and voice teacher; Brian Parsons, tenor, accompanist and coach; and Michael Pugh, acclaimed pianist, accompanist and coach.

 Vox doesn’t hold formal auditions but if you’re not known to members of the team, then we request you send us a recent video clip of you singing.
 Rather than fitting singers into pre ordained scenes, we intend to fit the scenes around the singers, so as best to match the skill level and development of each participant.